UDC-GAC/hsp/README.md

 SingleEndSequenceInputFormat.addInputPath(job, inputFile);
 job.setInputFormatClass(FastQInputFormat.class);
 ```
-Setting up the input format of a Hadoop job for a paired-end dataset in FASTQ format stored in "/path/to/file" and and "/path/to/file2":
+Setting up the input format of a Hadoop job for a paired-end dataset in FASTQ format stored in "/path/to/file" and "/path/to/file2":

 ```java
 Configuration conf = new Configuration();